Illinois Compiled Statutes

 Certificate of good conduct.

-(a) A certificate of good conduct may be granted as provided in this Section to relieve an eligible offender of any employment bar.
+(a) A certificate of good conduct may be granted as provided in this Section to relieve an eligible offender of any employment, occupational licensing, or housing bar.
 The certificate may be limited to one or more disabilities or bars or may relieve the individual of all disabilities and bars.

 Notwithstanding any other provision of law, a certificate of good conduct does not relieve an offender of any employment-related disability imposed by law by reason of his or her conviction of a crime that would prevent his or her employment by the Department of Corrections, Department of Juvenile Justice, or any other law enforcement agency in the State.